kragen/derctuo/transaction-per-call.md

 and the 32768-item run are returned immediately from the cache rather than being recomputed.

-This scheme "works" with tables that are being updated "in place" (by replacing immutable data blocks at random offsets by slightly different immutable data blocks) in the sense that queries will never return the wrong answer, but suppose someone updates record 50000.
+This scheme “works” with tables that are being updated “in place” (by replacing immutable data blocks at random offsets by slightly different immutable data blocks) in the sense that queries will never return the wrong answer, but suppose someone updates record 50000.